Question 51·Hard·Central Ideas and Details

 Avoid choices that mention only one effect

-If an option talks only about drought years, only fertilizer costs, or only yield trials, it’s probably too narrow for the main idea.
+If an option focuses mainly on drought years, mainly on fertilizer costs, or mainly on yield trials, it’s probably too narrow for the main idea.

 Step-by-step Explanation